Best Slipcover Seam Finishes to Prevent Fraying

 Yes!
 I finish edges on cut yardage with an overlock stitch before I preshrink linen, hemp, linen blends, and any other fabric that has a loose weave, nubby yarns, raised textures, etc. This prevents the yarns along the cut raw edges from unraveling and tangling.

 The photo above shows a cotton-linen fabric without finished edges just out of the washer and dryer.
 The yarns frayed like crazy, one to two inches on each cut edge.
-They tangled, knotted, and pulled making the cut yardage edges puckered and wavy.
+They tangled and pulled, making the cut yardage edges puckered and wavy.

 Below is the photo of the same fabric but finished with an overlock stitch.
 No fraying or tangles after preshrink!